opensearch-project/project-website/_posts/2025-06-26-Announcing-Data-Prepper-2.12.md

 OpenSearch Data Prepper 2.12 is now available for download!
 This release includes a new way to ingest OpenTelemetry (OTel) data as well as two new sinks.

-## Unified OTLP Source
+## Unified OTLP source

-Data Prepper now includes a unified OpenTelemetry Protocol (OTLP) source that streamlines telemetry data ingestion through a single, consolidated configuration.
+Data Prepper now includes a unified OpenTelemetry protocol (OTLP) source that streamlines telemetry data ingestion through a single, consolidated configuration.
 This source supports multiple protocols, seamlessly handling both gRPC and HTTP (with proto encoding) endpoints.
-It enables ingestion of OpenTelemetry logs, traces, and metrics via exposed OTLP endpoints, simplifying configuration management and improving the efficiency of the data processing pipeline.
+It enables ingestion of OTel logs, traces, and metrics through exposed OTLP endpoints, simplifying configuration management and improving the efficiency of the data processing pipeline.

 Additionally, to help you process the different signal types that OTel provides, Data Prepper now includes the `getEventType()` function.
 This feature enables dynamic classification and conditional routing of events within pipelines for more flexible and intelligent processing.
-Specifically for the `otlp` source, you can use this route the different types to different pipelines.
+Specifically for the `otlp` source, you can use this to route different types to different pipelines.

-This sample pipeline shows a basic `otlp` source that routes logs, metrics, and traces to three different pipelines for processing.
+This sample pipeline shows a basic `otlp` source that routes logs, metrics, and traces to three different pipelines for processing:

 ```
 source: